 In his award-winning book, Bad Blood: Secrets and Lies in a Silicon Valley Startup, John delves deeper into the truth of the Theranos scandal and the experience of his investigation.
 Meanwhile, the media continues its fascination with the company and its founder, with stories ranging from those challenging the authenticity of Holmes’s famous baritone voice, to podcast The Dropout which is dedicated to the rise and fall of the Theranos empire.

-The scandal is also set to come to screens, with The Inventor: Out for Blood in Silicon Valley; a documentary produced and directed by the oscar-winning Alex Gibney, set to air on HBO on March 31st 2019.
-What’s more, a feature film is in development and currently slated for release next year.
+The scandal is also set to come to the big screen.
+The Inventor: Out for Blood in Silicon Valley; a documentary produced and directed by the Oscar-winning Alex Gibney was released in 2019 and a feature film is in development.
 Adam McKay (The Big Short) is attached to direct; Jennifer Lawrence confirmed to star as Holmes and Vanessa Taylor (The Shape of Water) to write the screenplay.